-Portrait Of A Lady On Fire is an amazing kind of marriage where one half is exquisite artistry and the other half’s a romance slowly bursting into a bonfire.
+Portrait Of A Lady On Fire (Portrait de la jeune fille en feu in French) is an amazing kind of marriage where one half is exquisite artistry and the other half’s a romance slowly bursting into a bonfire.
 Written and directed by Céline Sciamma, it unveils a story about an artist Marianne (Noémie Merlant) who is hired to secretly to do a portrait of Héloïse (Adèle Haenel) that would be a gift for her assigned future husband.
 The film looks gorgeous in both candlelight and sunlight, never letting its flames to be smothered.

 Smileys: Screenplay, acting, cinematography, directing, dialogue

 You’re probably expecting some fire emojis here but I’ll keep it classy too.